 Eggs aren't always fertile, but you can attempt to check them by "candling" them about a week after the female begins sitting.
 Gently pick up each egg and hold it in front of a strong flashlight.
 If you can see a yellow glow with red squiggly lines inside, the egg is fertile.
 If you only see the yellow glow, the egg is most likely infertile.
 You may see faint outlines as the chicks develop, but the eggs will become rather opaque with a clear air space on one end as the chicks get closer to hatching.

-You have two choices for rearing the chicks after they hatch.
-Either let the parents raise them, or hand feed them yourself.
+You have two choices for raising parakeets after they hatch.
+Either let the parents raise them or hand feed them yourself.
+However, they will make tamer pet birds if they get used to being handled.

 Parakeet chicks are quite small and can be difficult for anyone but the most experienced breeder to hand feed.
 Many breeders opt to let the parents raise the chicks through weaning and just handle them daily once they are 14 days old in order to hand tame them.